Zhaoyu-Qu/engineering-learning/technical-skills/GitHub Actions notes.md

 Each step in a job is executed by the runner.
 If a step returns a non-zero exit code, the runner marks that step as failed and reports the result back to the workflow engine, which updates the UI.

 By default, a failed step causes the entire job to stop immediately — unless explicitly configured otherwise using `continue-on-error: true`.

+## You cannot host your app on a GitHub-hosted runner
+GitHub-hosted runners are not meant to host applications for the following reasons:
+- Ephemeral: The runner is destroyed after each job — nothing is persisted.
+- Time-limited: Jobs can only run for a limited time (6 hours for free tier, less for others).
+- No public IP: You can’t publicly access apps running inside runners like you would on AWS or Heroku.
+- Costly & not scalable: Even if you hacked it to keep something running, it would be very unreliable and expensive.

 # QuickStart
 1. Create a new repository on GitHub